-Chatting to Happy Valley resident Mawgan Batt, founder of marketing and communications agency Bespoke Consulting, you immediately get the sense that she is, above all else, a pragmatist at heart.
-The busy mum of two lives in the heart of the Valley with husband Tom, who works in banking, sons Caleb (9) and Isaac (6), and family dog Wilbur.
+Chatting to Happy Valley resident MAWGAN BATT, founder of marketing and communications agency Bespoke Consulting, you immediately get the sense that she is, above all else, a pragmatist at heart.
+The busy mum of two lives in the heart of Happy Valley with husband Tom, who works in banking, sons Caleb (9) and Isaac (6), and family dog Wilbur.
 And while the family loves the Valley’s village vibe, Mawgan is refreshingly frank about its limitations.

 While what Mawgan accurately describes as “the typical Hong Kong off-white walls” might discourage some renters, the Batt family have taken the opportunity to use this as a backdrop to their collection of artwork acquired over the years during their many travels.
 Mawgan explains: “We’ve collected quite a few pieces in the last ten years that have featured on our walls in many different homes.
 We aren’t ‘collectors’ in the true sense of the word, but luckily Tom and I share similar tastes.”